zendframework/zend-expressive/docs/book/v3/getting-started/quick-start.md

 }
 ```

-### expressive-module command
+### expressive module commands

 To aid in the creation, registration, and deregistration of modules in your
-application, the installer will add the [zendframework/zend-expressive-tooling](https://github.com/zendframework/zend-expressive-tooling)
-as a development requirement when you choose the modular application layout.

-The tool is available from your application root directory via
-`./vendor/bin/expressive-module`.
-For brevity, we will only reference the tool's
-name, `expressive-module`, when describing its capabilities.

-This tool provides the following functionality:
+application, you can use the CLI tooling provided by default.
+All commands are
+exposed via `composer expressive`, and include the following:

-- `expressive-module create <modulename>` will create the default directory
+- `composer expressive module:create <modulename>` will create the default
-  structure for the named module, create a `ConfigProvider` for the module, add
+  directory structure for the named module, create a `ConfigProvider` for the
-  an autoloading rule to `composer.json`, and register the `ConfigProvider` with
+  module, add an autoloading rule to `composer.json`, and register the
-  the application configuration.
+  `ConfigProvider` with the application configuration.
-- `expressive-module register <modulename>` will add an autoloading rule to
+- `composer expressive module:register <modulename>` will add an autoloading rule to
   `composer.json` for the module, and register its `ConfigProvider`, if found,
   with the application configuration.
-- `expressive-module deregister <modulename>` will remove any autoloading rules
+- `expressive module:deregister <modulename>` will remove any autoloading rules
   for the module from `composer.json`, and deregister its `ConfigProvider`, if
   found, from the application configuration.